magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45143-setshippingaddressoncart-mutation-doesn't-allow-setting-numeric-region-code.md

       </code>
       </pre>

-      Note: country code set to "FR" and the region code to "58".
+      Note: country code is set to "FR" and the region code to "58" in this example.
 According to the `directory_country_region` Db table, region code 58 is "Nièvre".

 1. Check the response that is returned.